-If you don't file the annual report on time, there may be consequences for failure to comply!
+If you forget to file the annual report on time, there will be consequences.
 If you do not pay your fees by the due date, your business can be fined or dissolved by the Illinois Secretary of State.

 There is no penalty for missing your annual report deadline right away.
 If you don't file within two months, the state will charge you a $100 penalty each year in addition to your $75 Annual Report filing fee.